 A short-term ARM might not be right for you if you expect:

-The 5/1 ARM floating interest rates are based on the margin (outlined in your loan agreement) and an index, which changes daily.
+The 5/1 ARM floating interest rates are based on the margin (outlined in your loan agreement) and a market index, which changes daily.
 Your loan will have a cap that limits how high your interest rate can go for a given period and for the life of the loan.